15 Myths Messing With Your Meditation

 Meditation serves many purposes, from stress relief to self-awakening.
 Personally, I started meditating because I was fed up with my mind working overtime.
-I wanted peace and since meditating regularly I have discovered that peace is easier to experience than I had originally thought and also that peace is the silent solution to any problems.
-Here are six myths that mess with meditation:
+I wanted peace and since meditating regularly I have discovered that peace is easier to experience than I had originally thought.
+Here are fifteen myths that mess with millions of people’s meditation practice:

 Myth #1 - Meditation Is Difficult